Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

-our privately chartered luxury houseboat, is our home for the next three days, and we begin with lunch aboard.
-Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
-While we’ll see plentiful wildlife from the deck of the boat, we also make more intimate excursions via tender boats along narrow channels and inlets, for a closer vantage point.
+our privately chartered luxury houseboat, is our home for the next three days, and we are welcomed with lunch aboard.
+Soon, we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
+While we’ll see plentiful wildlife from the boat deck, we also make more intimate excursions via tender boats along narrow channels and inlets for a closer vantage.

 Days 8 & 9: Exploring the Chobe River System

 While each day’s discoveries are different, we’ll experience a wide range of wildlife encounters and cultural activities during our riverboat safari.
 Chobe National Park is known for its tremendous elephant herds, a population that exceeds 70,000.
 We often see several hundred elephants in a single day!
-Large herds of buffalo and antelope are also present, and we often get exhilaratingly close on skiff excursions into their midst.
+Large herds of buffalo and antelope are also present, and we get exhilaratingly close on skiff excursions into their midst.
 We’re also likely to see lots of hippos and crocodiles, and birds abound, too—more than 400 species.
-Look for water birds such as storks, herons and egrets as we leisurely ply the channels.
+Look for waterbirds such as storks, herons and egrets as we ply the channels.

 Day 10: Kasane / Depart

 After breakfast, transfer by tender boat from the Chobe Princess

 to the customs office on Impalila Island to exit Namibia.
 Crossing the Chobe River once more, we retrace our steps to re-enter Botswana, where our safari comes to an end in Kasane and we connect with onward flights.